ignacionr/common-ancestor/README.md

 make docker
 ```

 This will build and run a container, setup the code, compile, and run unit tests.
+Finally, it will create a container with the built image, and run the program exposing port 8080.

 ## Try it